Orlando police search for motive after Halloween shootings left 2 dead in crowded nightlife district. Here’s what we know

 Authorities are considering whether to charge the suspect as an adult, said State Attorney Andrew Bain.
 “Obviously, from the multiple victims and the brazen nature of the crime, there are several aggravating factors that would fit inside the matrix to charge him as an adult,” Bain said.

-The gunfire broke out several blocks away from the site of the deadly Pulse nightclub mass shooting that occurred on June 12, 2016, when a 29-year-old shooter fatally shot 49 people.
+The gunfire broke out blocks from the site of the deadly Pulse nightclub mass shooting that occurred on June 12, 2016, when a 29-year-old shooter killed 49 people.
 At least 53 others were injured, and police shot and killed the shooter at the scene.

-Here’s what we know about the killings and the investigation so far:
+Here’s what we know about Friday’s killings and the investigation so far:

 ‘Everyone started running’ as shots rang out